 Byline takes 8th–12th graders on a wild quest for stories left untold in the forgotten corners of history.
 As they step into the role of a 1930s-era newspaper reporter, students train under Editor-in-Chief, Daniel Schwabauer, who takes students under his wings to teach them everything he knows.
-Along the way, and before they even realize what they are doing, students learn to write great academic essays!
+Along the way, and before they even realize what they are doing, students learn to write great essays!

 Chronojournalism: (n) Reporting on the past, to give readers “Yesterday’s News Today!”

 Byline combines writing instruction with intriguing historic people and events to not only equip students with essay-writing skills, but to help them enjoy the journey!

 Your student will study the work of great journalists of the past, including: